walid-abouir/acas/README.md

 Each episode ends if the minimum distance between the two airplanes, rho, is less than a initially defined value, called epsilon.
 Additionally, each episode is limited in duration by the maximum number of timesteps.

+## Reward Structure:

+- A positive reward is given for maintaining the current heading.
+- Small Penalties are applied for conflicting maneuvers (Strengthening or reversing from left to right).
+- A large negative reward is given if the distance to the intruder drops below a safety threshold (epsilon).

+## Environment parameters

+This environment provides several parameters that can change the way it works.